Joachim B. Olsen: Political career

 After retiring from athletics in 2009, Olsen transitioned into politics.
 The same year, he backed Nicolai Wammen, from the Social Democrats, in Aarhus' municipal elections.
 A prominent Danish politician, Anders Samuelsen, encouraged Olsen to collaborate with the Liberal Alliance party, which subsequently nominated Olsen for the Folketing elections in 2011.
-Olsen won a seat in the Folketing with a total result of 1932 votes.

-In 2015, Olsen was re-elected to the Folketing with 4259 votes.
+Olsen won a seat in the Folketing with a total result of 1,932 personal votes.
+In 2015, Olsen was re-elected to the Folketing with 4,259 votes.

-As part of his campaign for the 2019 general election, Olsen placed his ad on adult website Pornhub.
-Olsen failed to gain the necessary to continue in the general election.
+As part of his campaign for the 2019 general election, Olsen placed his ad on the pornographic website, Pornhub.
+Olsen failed to gain the necessary votes to be re-elected, as the Liberal Alliance lost nine seats.